 (Almost) Everything You Need to Know about Being a Parent in 25 Words or Less

 Hi, the name’s Jen.
-I’m the childless lady who’s devoted my entire career - and life - to families.
+I’m the childless lady who’s devoted my entire career - dare I say, my entire life - to families.

-I’ve walked alongside countless kids and parents...almost a decade as a private and public school teacher, who often spent more hours a day with my class than their parents got to, and almost a decade as a social worker, who is usually in homes with families more than their own relatives and friends.
+I’ve walked alongside countless kids and parents...almost a decade as a private and public school teacher, having spent more hours a day with my students than their parents got to, and almost a decade as a social worker, having spent more time in homes with families than with my own family and friends.

 It’s with those years of experience (and a few other things) that I’ve cultivated a unique perspective about some of the ins and outs of parenting.
 So, although not a mother, I’ve made it my personal mission to help moms (and dads) everywhere to parent well.